-Taking out a personal loan for a home deposit hurts the back-end debt-to-income (DTI) ratio.
+Taking out a personal loan to fund a home down payment hurts the back-end debt-to-income (DTI) ratio.
 This combined monthly expense percentage is a second important qualifier.
 The ideal limit is 36% of gross monthly income.
 The calculation can include some of these components.

 - Housing expenses noted above

 - Automobile leases and loans

 Personal loans will inflate this percentage more than alternative approaches might.
 Unsecured obligations have higher interest rates and shorter repayment terms.
 These two factors combine to yield higher monthly payments than other sources of funding.